top of page

 The ten images which comprise this collection are unmistakably the work of Andy Warhol, and their provenance and authenticity are uniquely established by their having been made before the eyes of invited audiences and members of the press and media, and strengthened by their inclusion in both Andy Warhol's Diaries and Debbie Harry's memoir, Face It.
 Below, contemporaneous video footage from July 23, 1985 offers greater support, showing Warhol making two versions of his portrait of Debbie Harry: one at the morning technical run-through for the press, and another at the evening launch event; an account from Amiga World magazine; and a selection of slides shot by Edward Judice at Warhol's studio which accompanied the Amiga World feature and provided the magazine's cover image.

-Kenneth Mitchell, who is representing this collection at market, has obtained further authentication from leading digital art historian Noah Bolanowski.
+The agents who represent this collection at market have obtained further authentication from leading digital art historian Noah Bolanowski.
 Following thorough review, Bolanowski stated:

 DIGITAL ART HISTORIAN